What is Capital Gains Tax?

 What is the CGT annual exempt amount?

-The capital gains tax annual exempt amount is per tax year allows you to make a gain of that amount without having to pay any CGT.
+The capital gains tax annual exempt amount is given at the start of each new tax year and allows you to make a gain of that amount without having to pay any CGT.

 You are not able to carry forward unused annual exempt allowances into future tax years or backdate them.